 Meanwhile, Intel’s x86 CISC (complex instruction set computer) architecture has been traditionally better suited for performance-focused tasks as it can carry out more complex instructions per clock.
 This made them a natural fit for laptops and desktop PCs, which generally see heavier workloads than the likes of smartphones and tablets.

 Laptop manufacturers have previously snubbed Arm-based chips as they require huge amounts of RAM and suffer compatibility issues with Windows operating systems, but that’s all looks to be changing.
 Now RAM is a lot more affordable, and Microsoft is hard at work with Windows 10 updates to better support the Arm architecture.

 We’re now at a stage where manufacturers are selling laptops equipped with Arm-based chips, including Samsung’s Galaxy Book S and Lenovo’s Yoga C630 13.
 These laptops saw above-average battery life, new ultra-portable designs and support for LTE connectivity, and while the CPU performances weren’t quite as good as Intel x86 counterparts, they were still easily powerful enough for basic tasks such as web browsing, video streaming and word processing.

 It’s looking increasingly likely that Arm processors will eventually become the chip of choice for ultrabooks that prioritise battery and portability over performance.
 That’s not to say Arm-based processors will forever be less powerful than those using x86 architecture though.
-In fact, the Arm-based Fugaku supercomputer recently topped the official TOP500 rankings to become the most powerful system in the world.
+In fact, the Arm-based Fugaku supercomputer is currently at the top of the official TOP500 rankings as the most powerful system in the world.